-Have you ever asked yourself what causes self-sabotaging behavior?
-At first sight, sabotaging yourself doesn’t make any rational sense.
+Have you ever wondered what causes self-sabotaging behavior?
+At first, sight, sabotaging yourself, doesn’t make any rational sense.
 Why would you do it, right?
-Yet many people undermine their happiness in the ways that are almost invisible.
+Yet many people undermine their happiness in almost invisible ways.

 While there is nothing wrong with looking for the comfortable, it can quietly put you in a self-imposed prison.
-The life is a blend of stability and freedom – we need both to feel whole.
+Life is a blend of stability and freedom – we need both to feel whole.
 When you have too much of any of these, you might lose your footing.

 What causes self-sabotaging behavior?

-To understand why you subconsciously sabotage yourself, you must first realize the relationship between your desires and beliefs.
+To understand what causes self-sabotaging behavior, you must first realize the relationship between your desires and beliefs.

 1) You either don’t know what you want.